vernonk/patternguide/README.md

 You should see a successful output on the command line and then you will find the asset available via the `localized` directory in your repo.
 You'll notice that there is a folder created for the domain you localized from.
 This will help you work quickly on any number of sites, and since this isn't committed, do whatever you want!

+### `gulp clean`

+You can use `gulp clean` to completely empty one or all of the following: `./dist`, `./localized`, and `./sandbox`.
+When you run the command you will be given a prompt in the command line where you can select which paths you want to clean.

 ## API Definition

 PatternGuide is being developed with the idea that the tool could be set up and